rohitgeddam/FindMyRoomie/README.md

 We are using the Black code formatter to format our code before pushing it to GitHub.
 For more information about Black, please provide visit this [link](https://black.readthedocs.io/en/stable/).

-Run the line below everytime you push to GitHub. config file present in `pyproject.toml`
+Run the line below everytime you push to GitHub.</br>
+Config file present in `pyproject.toml`
 ```
 black --line-length 120 <filename>
 ```